laststance/react-next-eslint-plugin/docs/rules/no-unstable-classname-prop.md

 ## Options

 This rule has no configuration options.
-All unstable className expressions are flagged.
+All unstable className expressions are flagged except calls to `cn`, `cva`, `clsx`, and `classnames`.

 ## When Not To Use It